lorengreenfield/halfcab/README.md

 ```
 Notice:
-1. This browser code is also creating an mdc function to add to the cd object, but this time, it's actually importing the real material-components-web library and using the autoInit feature, before returning the element;
+1. This browser code is also creating an mdc function to add to the cd object, but this time, it's actually importing the real material-components-web library and using the autoInit feature, before returning the element.
 2. We've set max states to 5 instead of the default 50 (you can set this to how big or small you want) - this is so you can manage undo-redo systems, or a store time travel like Redux, if you find that useful.
-3. the halfcab function returns a promise that has our root element read for us to use.
+3. The halfcab function returns a promise that returns our root element ready for us to use.

 ###### The common file between server and browser - components.js